-Here we explain our approach and governance.
+Here we explain our approach and governance to EDI.

 Why are we doing this work?

-Those working in paediatrics and child health reflect hugely diverse groups and societies but they also witness at first-hand the corrosive impact of racism and discrimination on children and young people.
+Those working in paediatrics and child health reflect hugely diverse groups and societies but they also witness first-hand the corrosive impact of racism and discrimination on children and young people.
 Our members expect us to show leadership and confront these issues.